 However, various challenges and concerns remain.
-Currently, in the Indo-Pacific region as well, attempts to unilaterally change the status quo by force are continuing and intensifying.
+While Russia's aggression against Ukraine constitutes a violation of international law, fundamentally undermining the foundation of the global order, attempts to unilaterally change the status quo by force are continuing and intensifying in the Indo-Pacific, as well.
 China's external posture and military activities are serious concern to the international community.
 Japan is concerned that China's support for Russia is making the war sustainable.
 Japan opposes any unilateral attempts to change the status quo by force or coercion including in the East and South China Seas.
 Japan strongly hopes that Russia and China would change their behavior and meet their responsibilities as responsible major powers.
 In the field of economic security, a wide range of significant risks are emerging, such as supply chain disruption resulting from overdependence on specific countries for critical goods.

-In recent years, sophisticated cyber attacks aimed at stealing sensitive information and disrupting critical infrastructure have been growing rapidly.
-In addition, serious cyber attacks sponsored by state actors are now a daily occurrence, making cyber attacks a major national security concern in Japan and beyond.
+In this regard, let me briefly touch upon the measures Japan is conducting.
+With regard to cyber security, in recent years, sophisticated cyber-attacks aimed at stealing sensitive information and disrupting critical infrastructure have been growing rapidly.
+In addition, serious cyber-attacks sponsored by state actors are now a daily occurrence, making cyber-attacks a major national security concern in Japan and beyond.